zzfamato/zzz/README.md

 * the next line is an new article with a "strictly increasing by 1" #id or the end of file.

 Since the training dataset is balanced, and feature fields are text, the whole feature fields are concatenated to form a longer text.
-The max article length is limited to 512 where the exceeding part is truncated and the missing part is filled with padding.
+The max article length is limited to 128 where the exceeding part is truncated and the missing part is filled with padding.

+Note: to accelerate BERT tokenizer, the text is pre-trimmed.

 ## System description
 ### files and folders